mescobrad-project/ExpertSystem/README.md

 ## Deployment

-To deploy the application in a staging or production environment, you pull the version you want from your docker registry and use it accordingly
+To deploy the application in a staging or production environment, you pull the version you want from your docker registry and use it accordingly.
+Keep a note that every time you make a version update, you have to run the migration script to update the database up to date.

 ## Contributing